Skip to content

 The mineral magnesium is a powerhouse nutrient which is crucial for an extraordinary number of bodily functions – in fact is important in over 300 biochemical reactions in the body.
 From regulating mood, maintaining healthy heartbeat to supporting sleep, muscle and nerve function along with energy production to name just a few.
 It’s clear the mineral is vital for both men and women.
 In this article, we explore the women specific health benefits of magnesium.

 Over the course of their lives, women can experience additional emotional and physical demands on their bodies.
-This can often include juggling careers with pregnancy and raising a family, possibly in addition to health issues such as premenstrual syndrome (PMS), polycystic ovary syndrome (PCOS), mental health conditions or digestive issues while menopausal symptoms may start as early as in the forties.
+This can often include juggling careers with pregnancy and raising a family, possibly in addition to health issues such as premenstrual syndrome (PMS), polycystic ovary syndrome (PCOS), mental health conditions or digestive issues, and also experiencing perimenopausal or menopausal symptoms in their forties, and bone health into their menopause.
 Here’s how magnesium can support women.

 Stress management and detoxification